MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

-One of the efficient ways proposed in signal processing literature to lower sensitivity of a filter on ill-conditioning of the forward model is to reduce the rank of the filter \cite{Scharf1991, Hua2001, Gutierrez2006, Piotrowski2016b}.
-We follow this direction in this paper.
-Namely, we introduce a parameter $r$ such that $1\leq r\leq l$ controlling the rank of a filter and consider a reduced-rank filter $W_r\in\xrr{l}{m}.$ This implies in particular that reduced-rank approach relaxes unit-gain constraint $WH=I_l$ of the LCMV and nulling filters, as the exact equality cannot be obtained in this case.
-Thus, in order to employ the corresponding constraint in the reduced-rank case, we take advantage of the main idea of the MV-PURE framework \cite{Yamada2006, Piotrowski2008, Piotrowski2009} and insist that the reduced-rank filter is designed to introduce the smallest deviation from unit-gain condition among filters of rank at most $r.$ More precisely, the proposed reduced-rank filter should satisfy:
+One efficient way to lower sensitivity on ill-conditioning is to reduce the rank of the filter \cite{Scharf1991, Hua2001, Gutierrez2006, Piotrowski2016b}, which is the approach we take in this paper.
+Specifically, we introduce a parameter $r$ such that $1\leq r\leq l$ is the rank of a reduced-rank filter $\bm{W}_r\in\xrr{l}{m}.$ The reduced-rank approach relaxes unit-gain constraint $\bm{W}\bm{H}=\bm{I}_l$ of the LCMV and nulling filters, as the exact equality cannot be obtained in this case.
+Thus, in order to employ the corresponding constraint in the reduced-rank case, we take advantage of the MV-PURE framework \cite{Yamada2006, Piotrowski2008, Piotrowski2009} and insist that the reduced-rank filter is designed to introduce the smallest deviation from unit-gain condition among filters of rank at most $r.$ More precisely, the proposed reduced-rank filter should satisfy:

 for all $\uimal$, where $\ui$ is the index set of all unitarily invariant norms.